-The agenda for any Board meeting shall be prepared by the Superintendent in consultation with the Board Chair and members.
-The Board Chair must approve any items submitted by Board members or members of the public, to be placed on the agenda.
+Any topics requested by Board members or members of the public must first be approved by the Board Chair before being placed on the agenda.
 Citizens wishing to make brief comments about school programs or procedures will follow the public comment procedures in district policy.